huckleberrylabs/ping/packages/core/src/values/README.md

 ## FUTURE

 - Include Message In Error
-- Log Errors on Creation
+- Log Errors on Creation Everywhere